CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.individual_file_tomcat_v1.rst

 associated with UNIX files, of the sort returned by either an ls command, stat command or stat() system call.

-The required file_object element is used to define either the path and filename or complete filepath of the specific file(s) to be evaluated.
+The file_object element is used to define either the path and filename or complete filepath of the specific file(s) to be evaluated.
 The set of files to be evaluated may be identified with either a complete filepath or a path and filename.
 Only one of these options may